Johannes Laurentius Weiss and companions: Deaths

-The emperor Dawit III (r.
-1716–21) claimed that missionaries were heretics and ordered their immediate persecution; he did not agree with the policies of his predecessor Yostos (r.
+Emperor Dawit III (r.
+1716–21) claimed that all Catholics were heretics and ordered their immediate persecution; he did not agree with the policies of his predecessor Yostos (r.
 1711–16) who allowed missionaries to teach and operate in a small hospital even though he forbade them to preach.
-The three were arrested on 2 March 1716 and were pressured to renounce their faith; the trio refused and were stoned to death on 3 March in public as a result.
+The three were arrested on 2 March 1716 and were pressured to renounce the Council of Chalcedon and convert to the Ethiopian Orthodox Church; the trio refused and were publicly stoned to death on 3 March as a result.

 Beatification

 The beatification process opened under the Cardinal Archbishop of Vienna Theodor Innitzer in November 1932 and who closed the process in March 1943.
+It was formally opened in Rome on 25 July 1933, granting the friars the title of Servants of God.
 The official Positio dossier was submitted to the Congregation for the Causes of Saints in Rome in 1984 with historians approving the cause on 16 May 1984 after having assessed the circumstances of their deaths in light of the historical context.
 Theologians also approved the cause on 15 December 1987 as did the C.C.S. members on 1 March 1988.

 The trio were approved for beatification on 28 March 1988 after Pope John Paul II confirmed the three friars were killed "in odium fidei" (in hatred of the faith) and beatified the missionaries on 20 November 1988 in Saint Peter's Basilica.

 The current postulator for this cause is the Franciscan priest Giovangiuseppe Califano.